nanav/demo-weather-app/README.md

 5- List of favourite locations and their weather.
 Datamanger should be able fetch this data by calling database and server.

-5- Handle connectivy issues by detecting connection changes - see an example of it in any of my projects like https://github.com/nanav/marvel-test
+6- Handle connectivy issues by detecting connection changes - see an example of it in any of my projects like https://github.com/nanav/marvel-test

+7- Add UI tests with espresso - see an example of it in any of my projects like https://github.com/nanav/marvel-test